Disclaimer: This site uses affiliate links. Learn More.

 By Bat Digest

 We recorded the exit speeds and player feedback on over 1,500 USA Bats from 2023, 2022, 2021, 2020, 2019, and 2018.
-If budget was no issue, we like both the 2022 DeMarini CF in a drop 10 as the best USA bat but we think the 2023 Easton ADV 360 in a drop 10 is just as good.
-We think the best value USA bat for 2023 is the Marucci F5.
-As a rule, USA level hitters prefer big barrels, light swings and a great feel on hits and mishits alike.
-That type of bat usually ends them with a two piece composite like the CF or ADV.
+If budget was no issue, we like both the 2023 Easton ADV 360 and the 2023 DeMarini CF in a drop 10 and consider them the best USA bats for 2023.
+We think the best-value USA bat for 2023 is the Marucci F5, but don’t sleep on the older Slugger Solo either.

 Certification: USA